shinjiroy/model-checking-on-sdd/commands/verify.md

 **Would you like me to**:
 - Apply suggested fixes to the Alloy model
-- Help interpret a specific counterexample
+- Help interpret the counterexample details
 - Update spec.md to address the issues found
 - Increase verification scope for more thorough checking
 ```